Minecraft: Story Mode: Closure of Telltale Games

 In November 2018, Telltale Games began the process of closing down the studio due to financial issues.
 Most of its games started to become delisted from digital storefronts, including Minecraft: Story Mode.
 According to GOG.com, they had to pull the title due to "expiring licensing rights".
 The Minecraft team stated that even for those that had purchased the titles before their delisting, the episodes would no longer be downloadable after June 2019.
 Because the Xbox Live Marketplace does not allow for removing games from sale while at the same time allowing existing owners to download the game, each episode of the game's Xbox 360 version was repriced to $100 in the few weeks ahead of the delisting to deter users from purchasing them.

 Following the closure of Telltale, Antimo, one of the game's composers, has stated that there is currently legal confusion as to where the rights to the soundtrack lies, leading to the soundtrack only being available for streaming on SoundCloud and YouTube, where they were released before the closure of Telltale.

 Soundtrack

 Minecraft: Story Mode features an original soundtrack composed by American duo Antimo & Welles, consisting of Skyler Barto (Antimo) and Andrew Arcadi (Welles).
-The soundtrack for Season One consists of 42 tracks, while the soundtrack for Season Two has 51 tracks.
-On December 21, 2018, during the closure of Telltale, the duo released the Story Mode Archives, an album consisting of 18 unused tracks from the games.
+The soundtrack for the first season consists of 42 tracks, while the soundtrack for the second season has 51 tracks.
+On December 21, 2018, during the closure of Telltale, the duo released Story Mode Archives, an album consisting of 18 unused tracks from the game.
 Several more tracks were re-released in late 2021.